From New Births to Deadly Numbers,

 South America’s Rare Giants Continue to Surprise

-Helping Giants on the Move
+Helping Giant ANTEATERs on the Move

 While listed by the IUCN as Vulnerable to extinction across its range, the giant anteater is already extinct in several former range countries and some Brazilian states.
 During a preliminary study by the team, over 1000 km (621 miles) of paved highway in the Brazilian state of Mato Grosso do Sul were monitored twice a month for a year.
 The results were shocking with 136 giant anteaters found among the carcasses.
 The tight focus of the Anteaters & Highways project is to reduce this deadly threat.

 GPS harnesses placed on giant anteaters in the Pantanal by the team have already revealed the challenge will be substantial as preliminary analysis indicate their home ranges are larger than what is currently published.
-Their new four-year study aims to address the threat by collecting data on why, when, and how anteaters interact with roadways in the more developed Cerrado ecoregion.
+Their study aims to address the threat by collecting data on why, when, and how anteaters interact with roadways in the more developed Cerrado ecoregion.
 Research results will provide insight into movement patterns to inform road management strategies and help save this iconic species.

 The core costs of Anteaters & Highways are covered by a multi-year grant from Fondation Segré.
 Additional support comes from zoos across North America and Europe that can be seen on the project's website.
 “Few people realize how engaged zoos are in species conservation throughout the world,” explains Deszbiez, who is himself employed by the Royal Zoological Society of Scotland.
 “Whether it is to review an anesthetic protocol, discuss a particular behavior, review a paper we wrote, give advice on equipment or even help develop a fundraising strategy, advice from zoo professionals is very much appreciated and most often fundamental.
 This is certainly something we use and abuse as much as we can.
 It is amazing how generous people working in zoos are with their time and expertise.”

 “The Naples Zoo has been a long term partner of the Giant Armadillo Conservation Project for many years from providing funding for harnesses to monitor giant anteaters to setting up and managing a website to promote our work,” Desbiez said.
-“The new funding from the Zoo to support the head veterinarian of the project Danilo Kluyber is a real game changer for us.
+“The funding from the Zoo to support the head veterinarian of the project Danilo Kluyber was a real game changer for us.
 Knowing funding for this position is secure we can better concentrate our efforts and time to our conservation work.”

 The project is still seeking funding for additional harnesses that cost $3,000 each to purchase and operate during the study period.
 Interested persons and organizations can donate by check or online donation through the Naples Zoo Conservation Fund noting "giant anteaters" and 100% of the tax-deductible donation will go to the project.